Veronica Cartwright

 Veronica Cartwright Award Nominations

-Veronica Cartwright has received multiple award nominations over the course of her career, most notably three Primetime Emmy Award nominations for Outstanding Guest Actress in a Drama Series for work on ER in 1997 and on The X-Files in 1998 and 1999.
-She was also nominated for a Saturn Award for Best Supporting Actress for her work in The Witches of Eastwick.
+Throughout her distinguished career, Veronica Cartwright has received multiple award nominations recognizing her work in both film and television.
+She has been nominated three times for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series, first for her work on ER in 1997, and twice for her performances on The X-Files in 1998 and 1999.
+Additionally, she received a Saturn Award nomination for Best Supporting Actress for The Witches of Eastwick in 1988.

 Veronica Cartwright Awards Won